jniediek/task-alignment/Readme.md

-# Code related to the preprint ``Insular cortex encodes task alignment''
+# Code related to the preprint *Insular cortex encodes task alignment*

 This repository contains code related to the preprint